hazelcast/hazelcast/site/docs/tutorials/cdc.md

 description: How to monitor Change Data Capture data from a MySQL database in Jet.
 ---

-> NOTE: This feature is currently in incubating state, i.e. API,
-> configuration etc. might still change in future revisions.

 As we've seen in the [CDC section of our Sources and Sinks guide](../api/sources-sinks.md#cdc) of our, change data capture is especially important to Jet, because it allows for the **integration